mbianchidev/mbianchidev/note-to-recruiters.md

 ### 🎯 About Interview Numbers
 I do sparring interviews once every _some_-months, just to keep up with the market and understand if my market value has increased or not.

-> **That said**, if you have a fair career development plan in place (with salary evaluation included) and a good internal mobility in your company, you have nothing to worry about.
+> **That said**, if you have a fair career development and growth plan in place (with salary evaluation included) and a good internal mobility in your company, you have nothing to worry about.
 Literally.

+p.s. a 1% yearly increase when your company makes billions is so disrespectful.
+At least match the inflation in my country?
+Typically 2-3%.
+CMON.

 ---